object-oriented-python/object-oriented-programming/doc/source/10_trees_and_directed_acyclic_graphs.rst

 Exercises
 ---------

-Obtain the :doc:`skeleton code for these exercises from GitHub classroom <not_released>`.
+Obtain the :doc:`skeleton code for these exercises from GitHub classroom
+<not_released>`.
+You should also update your clone of the course repository to
+ensure you have the latest version of the :mod:`example_code` package.

 .. _ex_expr: